SoftwareAG/c8y-docs/src/documents/guides/java/developing-services-client.html.md

 #### Receiving all messages:

-Note that not every sms provider supports receiving messages.
+Not every sms provider supports receiving messages.

-To receive all sms messages you can use API as follows.
+To receive all sms messages you can use API as follows:

     smsMessagingApi.getAllMessages(Address.phoneNumber("<phone number>"));

 #### Receiving a specific message:

-Note that not every sms provider supports receiving messages.
+Not every sms provider supports receiving messages.

-To receive a specific sms message you can use API as follows.
+To receive a specific sms message you can use API as follows:

     smsMessagingApi.getMessage(Address.phoneNumber("<phone number>"), "<message id>");